 You won’t hear the same opinion from a handful of doctors on how to prevent heart disease among men and women 80 years and older.
 There are various confounding factors to consider.
 Yet, they do agree on certain things.

 You will find the best advice from cardiology experts in Orem – those who have experience working with the geriatric population, and here’s what they have to say.

-Healthy weight is the cornerstone
+A healthy weight is a cornerstone

 It has already been established that weight increase is a major risk factor for cardiovascular illnesses across age, race, and socioeconomic background.
 For a person who has no other risk factor, there is still a high likelihood of developing heart disease if there is an excess accumulation of body fat around the waist.

 The numbers are still increasing, and it is now clear that obesity is a national epidemic in America.
 Children and adults alike are seeking medical help due to the illnesses that accompany being overweight and obese.
-Even among the 65 an older age range, obesity is still a significant concern.
+Even among the 65 and older age range, obesity is still a significant concern.

 If you are obese or overweight, target a loss of 10 pounds.
 It will make a huge difference in your health and well-being.
 By working on maintaining a healthy weight, you will experience improvement in overall health.

-If you can hold on to your ideal weight as you get older, you will reap the benefits of having normal blood pressure and blood cholesterol and triglyceride levels.
+If you can hold on to your ideal weight as you get older, you will reap the benefits of having normal blood pressure and blood cholesterol, and triglyceride levels.
 Your heart won’t have to pump against an increased workload.